argonne-lcf/ALCF_Hands_on_HPC_Workshop/05_Simulation_ML/ThetaKNL/README.md

 aprun -n 1 -N 1 -e OMP_NUM_THREADS=32 -d 32 -j 2 -e KMP_BLOCKTIME=0 -cc depth ./app
 ```

-The same can be achieved by submitting to a queue using `qsub` by
+All the steps above can be achieved by submitting to a queue using `qsub` by
 ```
 source submit.sh
 ```